 Michael has worked as an educational consultant, tutor, and teacher for over fifteen years.
 After graduating from Harvard with honors, Michael was selected to join Teach for America, which sent him to New Haven, CT to teach 11th and 12th grade English; Michael was later one of fifty American teachers chosen to pilot Israel’s first summer school program, and taught English to low-income Palestinian and Israeli children.
 Since relocating to Los Angeles, Michael has guided hundreds of kids to success with the college process, in their academic classes, and on the SAT, ACT, and ISEE.

-Peyton graduated from Harvard with an A.B. in The History of Art and Architecture, a citation [minor] in Spanish, and a curriculum that included several advanced graduate courses.
-While at Harvard, she began volunteering at the MLK Jr. Elementary School in Cambridge, which ignited her long career of tutoring, teaching, and mentorship.
-Her academic acumen includes teaching young children to read, guiding advanced students through college essays, and preparing students for the Johns Hopkins Summer Program for the Gifted and Talented.
+Peyton graduated from Harvard with an A.B. in The History of Art and Architecture, a citation in Spanish, and a love of teaching.
+While at Harvard, she began volunteering at the MLK Jr. elementary school in Cambridge, which ignited her long career of tutoring and mentorship.
+Her academic acumen spans from teaching young children to read to guiding advanced students through college essays preparing students for the Johns Hopkins summer program for the gifted and talented.
 She has taught English to Spanish speakers while living abroad in Santiago, Chile, been flown to Italy to tutor writing and math, and guided countless students through test prep to Ivy league admissions.

 Rachel has worked as a test prep and academic tutor for over a decade.
 She received perfect scores on the ACT and SAT Math II, graduated Magna Cum Laude from the University of Miami with a dual degree in Computer Science and Psychology, and prides herself on tailoring her approach to each student’s individual learning needs.
 She’s guided countless students to major score gains on the SAT and ACT, and has even had students jump by as much as 6 stanines on the ISEE-UL.
 Rachel brings to the job a positive, unique energy that makes even the most reluctant students enthusiastic about their sessions.
 One of her favorite success stories is that of a 6th grader who, when she started tutoring, "hated math" because she was "just bad at it."
 After a couple of months, the student had written “Queen of Math” on her notebook.